 Examples of SMEs

-Here are some of the businesses and business owners you might expect to be SMEs:
+There are thousands of types of SMEs out there, but here are just some of the businesses and business owners you might expect to be SMEs:

 - Builders, decorators and other tradespeople